 In order to keep your intranet as well-organized as possible, you’ll want to have the ability to create digital workspaces for each department in your company.
-When departments have their own digital workspaces within the community as a whole, discussions, documents, and content can be partitioned so that everything is located in one place and isolated from other aspects of the intranet.
+When departments have their own digital workspaces, discussions, documents, and content can be partitioned so that everything is located in one place and isolated from other aspects of the intranet.

 Intranet software that doesn’t allow for the creation of multiple spaces will inevitably be outgrown by your organization, which is why it’s important to avoid these options from the very beginning.